syncfusion-content/uwp-docs/uwp/TreeGrid/Data-Validation.md

 ## Showing error details in RowHeader

-SfTreeGrid supports to show the error information in row header by setting INotifyDataErrorInfo.HasErrors.
+TreeGrid supports to show the error information in row header by setting INotifyDataErrorInfo.HasErrors.
 By default, error message “Row Containing Error” will be displayed.
 You can change this by changing `RowErrorMessage` in the `resx` file.

 {% tabs %}
 {% highlight c# %}